 Dr. Andrea Malizia

-He serves as Assistant Professor in the bachelor degree courses of Applied and Medical Physics at the Faculty of Medicine and Surgery, University of Rome Tor Vergata.
-He is the Didactical Coordinator of the International Master Courses in Protection against CBRNe events (www.mastercbrn.com), cooperating with the most important national and international entities involved in the security and safety.
+He serves as Assistant Professor in Nuclear Measure and Instrumentation and Radiological Safety for the Faculty of Medicine and Surgery and the Faculty of Engineering at the University of Rome Tor Vergata.
+He is the Didactical Coordinator of the International Master Courses in Protection against CBRNe events (www.cbrngate.com), cooperating with the most important national and international entities involved in the security and safety.
 He also lectures in the courses of Physics, Laser systems, Nuclear Fusion Energy and Measurements.
-He is author of more than 120 scientific papers on international and national Scientific Journal and Conference Proceedings; of 2 National Patents and of 3 books.
+He is author of more than 130 scientific papers on international and national Scientific Journal and Conference Proceedings; of 2 National Patents and of 5 books.
 He is also guest editor of special issues on CBRNe security and safety.
 He received two Research Awards for his research activities: “Premio Città e Sicurezza” (2007) and “Premio Sapio” (2011).

 Dr. Andrea Malizia has an H-Index of 19.